logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/restrictive_permissions.md

 # Limiting Azure permissions

-Hopsworks.ai requires a set of permissions to be able to manage resources in the user’s Azure resource group.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) requires a set of permissions to be able to manage resources in the user’s Azure resource group.
 By default, these permissions are set to easily allow a wide range of different configurations and allow us to automate as many steps as possible.
 While we ensure to never access resources we shouldn’t, we do understand that this might not be enough for your organization or security policy.